morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 Going forward 480 and repeating 48 times of forward 10 are not the same for the turtles.
-To see the difference, let define utility function, `leftmost` first.
+To see the difference, let define an utility function, `leftmost` first.
 This function moves a turtle to the leftmost position.

 ```clojure